Dub-Indrecht mac Cathail

 Dub-Indrecht mac Cathail (died 768) was a King of Connacht from the Uí Briúin branch of the Connachta.
 He was the son of Cathal mac Muiredaig Muillethan (died 735), a previous king.
 He was of the Síl Cathail sept of the Ui Briun and ruled from 764 to 768.

-In 766, Dub-Indrecht defeated the Conmhaícne Cúile Tuireadh at the Battle of Sruthair.
+In 766, Dub-Indrecht defeated the Conmaicne Cuile Tolad at the Battle of Sruthair.
 His grandson, Fergus mac Fothaid (died 843), was a later king of Connacht.